 Want to create some really unusual paintings?
-With a small container of bubbles and a little paint, your kids can put soap suds to work, and make some beautiful prints to hang on their bedroom walls, too!
+Take a small container of bubbles, add a little paint, and you've got bubble art for kids!
+Your child is sure to have fun, and he'll create some beautiful prints to decorate his bedroom too!

-Gather up the simple supplies and throw on some smocks.
+Gather up your supplies and throw on some smocks.
 This project can get a bit messy, but preschoolers love to dip paper into bubbles and then watch them pop.
-And when the popping is done, voila!
+And when the popping is done, voilà!
 You've got a stunning work of art.

 What You Do:

 - Divide the cup of bubble soap in half, putting ½ cup in each of the small bowls.

 - Pour one color of tempera paint in each of the bowls, then whisk the bubble solution and the paint together until it's combined.
 Let your child help!

 - Give your child the straw and ask her to blow on the straw into the bowl until she gets a pile of colored bubbles.
 Have her do the same for the second bowl.